goodhamgupta/jumpstart_ai/README.md

 To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies
+  * Store the env variables in the file .env.
+Use the sample values from `.env.sample.
-  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+  * Start Phoenix endpoint with `source .env && mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.